Maloric/tech-test-ts/README.md

 -   it returns the top movie star for a given genre (e.g. Comedy)
 -   it only considers stars whose movies were release since the provided year
+-   it only considers stars who have made at least 5 films of the provided genre within that time frame
 -   the returned actor/actress should have an "average_rating" property attached, which is the average of all matching movies
+-

 ## Stretch goal